 Create Custom Services for your Functions

-During Beta, you're required to create a custom service for your Azure Functions.
+During Early Adopter release, you're required to create a custom service for your Azure Functions.

 A typical Azure Functions has a "Run" method with a signature like this: